exakat/php-dictionary/dictionary/identifier.ini.rst

 Identifiers are mentioned in syntax errors, where a string is used while the parser expected another kind of token.

 Identifiers are relative to the current namespace.
-They may be created by creating one of the supporting structure (such as function, global constant...).
-Their features are related to absolute names, such as ``\A``, and relative names, such as ``B\C`` (not shown here).
+They may be created by creating one of the supporting structure, such as function, global constant...
+Their features are related to absolute names, such as ``\A``, and relative names, such as ``B\C``, not shown here.

 In the illustration, ``A`` is an identifier for a global constant: it is valid. ``B`` should most probably be a variable, and yields an error.